Tenant / Community Opportunity to Purchase

 What Is It

-1. Clear Timelines for Notice and Acquisition: In order for tenants and other preservation buyers to be prepared to make offers on buildings, a clear and realistic timeline must be established for steps to be taken towards acquisition.
-Advance notice of sale is one part of the equation, requiring landlords to provide plenty of notice before they put the property on the market.
-Then, a period during which tenants or preservation buyers state or register their interest in purchasing the property - often referred to as “registration of interest” - must be established.
-Next, a negotiation period is needed for interested buyers and current owners to finalize a price and other sale terms.
-Buyers are then given an amount of time to secure financing.
-Finally, all parties are given a maximum number of days for closing.
+1. Clear Timelines for Notice and Acquisition: In order for tenants and other preservation buyers to effectively participate in building acquisitions, TOPA/COPA programs must establish a clear and realistic timeline .
+This timeline should begin with a mandatory advance notice period (ideally, 30 to 90 days), during which landlords are required to inform tenants of their intent to sell before listing the property on the market.
+Following this, a designated period during which tenants or preservation buyers can formally express or register their interest in purchasing the property must be established.
+Once interest is registered, a negotiation period should enable interested buyers and current owners to perform due diligence, finalize a price and other sale terms.
+Buyers must then be given sufficient time to secure financing.
+Finally, all parties must be given a maximum number of days for closing.
+This comprehensive and transparent timeline ensures all stakeholders have the opportunity to engage meaningfully in the acquisition process.

-2. Technical Assistance Across the Spectrum: Necessary technical assistance starts with public education and awareness so that residents understand their rights, resources and opportunities to negotiate future tenure or purchase their home.
-In addition, funding for tenant organizing is key because organizers help with both getting neighbors organized to the point at which they want to pursue ownership together, and navigating the acquisition process itself.
-Lastly, legal expertise is required to guide tenants through the complicated landscape of real estate transactions and whatever policy or regulation they are exercising to buy the building.
-Sometimes, homeownership training is made available to prospective buyers.
-In other scenarios, non-profit organizations like land banks are necessary partners to initially acquire properties and steward them until development financing is finalized.
+2. Technical Assistance Across the Spectrum: Essential technical assistance starts with public education, awareness and outreach so that residents understand their rights, resources and opportunities to negotiate future tenure or purchase their home.
+In addition, dedicated funding for tenant organizing is key because organizers help mobilize neighbors to decide if they want to pursue ownership together, and support them in navigating the acquisition process.
+Legal expertise is also required to guide tenants through the complicated landscape of real estate transactions and exercising their rights related to the building.
+In some cases, homeownership training is made available to prospective buyers.
+In other scenarios, non-profit organizations like land banks are necessary partners to initially acquire properties and steward them until development financing is secured.

-3. Financing From Beginning to End: Like any development budget, tenant ownership of housing requires financing tools.
+3. Financing From Beginning to End: As with any development project, successful tenant ownership requires access to comprehensive and timely financing tools.
 One of the most important aspects of financing is how quickly it can be mobilized.
 Real estate transactions move quickly, and fast capital is the best capital because it allows tenants to respond to the rapidly evolving market.
-The types of financing that buyers need includes: pre-development financing, acquisition loans, rehabilitation or construction loans, and permanent financing.
-Oftentimes, the buildings that tenants or preservation buyers want to buy are in poor condition due to landlord neglect or a lack of capital improvements.
-That should be accounted for by offering rehabilitation or construction loans to improve the material conditions of the home.
-Lastly, loans should be offered with little to no-interest so that residents can keep units affordable.
+The types of financing that buyers need include: pre-development financing, acquisition loans, rehabilitation or construction loans, and permanent financing.
+Often, the buildings that tenants or preservation buyers want to purchase are in poor condition due to landlord neglect, deferred maintenance, or a lack of capital improvements.
+These conditions must be addressed by making rehabilitation or construction financing readily available.
+Lastly, loans should be offered with little to no-interest so that residents can keep units long-term affordable.

-4. Long-Term Support for Building Management and Sustainability: Once buildings are transitioned to tenant or community ownership, a commitment to the complexities of shared ownership and leadership is necessary for long-term success.
-If a board of member owners is created to manage the property, support may be needed from cooperative housing organizations to facilitate and manage that leadership body.
-Property management duties, from calculating members’ shared equity to financing capital improvements, may require stewardship support as well.
+4. Long-Term Support for Building Management and Sustainability: After a building transitions to tenant or community ownership, long-term success requires sustained support for the complexities of shared ownership and leadership.
+If a board of member owners is created to manage the property, they may need technical support from cooperative housing organizations to help the leadership body develop the capacity and skills needed to successfully and collaboratively lead.
+Property management responsibilities, from calculating members’ shared equity to financing capital improvements, often demand ongoing stewardship to ensure the building remains both physically and financially sustainable.

-In addition to PolicyLink tools and resources, see the Partnership for the Bay’s Future, the DC Fiscal Policy Institute, and Local Initiatives Support Corporation (LISC) for more resources related to tenant/community opportunity to purchase policies.
+In addition to PolicyLink tools and resources, see the Partnership for the Bay’s Future, TechEquity, Alliance for Housing Justice, and Local Initiatives Support Corporation (LISC) for more resources related to tenant/community opportunity to purchase policies.
 Read our piece in Nonprofit Quarterly about how community ownership strategies advance housing justice.

 Who Implements It

-• Elected and appointed city and state officials can champion, pass legislation, and allocate funding for the creation of robust and intentional TOPA/COPA programs.
+• Elected and appointed city and state officials can champion, pass legislation, and allocate robust funding for the creation of TOPA/COPA programs.
+Policies like advance notice of sale can be a good onramp if TOPA/COPA are not immediately politically feasible.

-• Tenant advocacy groups like UHAB support tenants in becoming cooperative homeowners, from providing co-op shareholder trainings to helping a co-op board create a budget for building maintenance.
+• Technical assistance capacity-builders like UHAB and Mi Casa, Inc. support tenants in becoming cooperative homeowners, from providing co-op shareholder trainings to helping a co-op board create a budget for building maintenance.
+These organizations are vital to ensuring the long-term stability of tenant-led governance structures.

 • Community development corporations (CDC) and community development financial institutions (CDFI) can partner with tenant groups to find pre-development, acquisition, and rehabilitation financing.